weaveworks/integrations/aws/ecs/README.md

 ## Upgrades

 We update the AMIs regularly (~monthly) to include the latest versions of Weave Net and Weave Scope.
-However, it is possible to upgrade Weave Net and Weave Scope in your running EC2 instances without needing to wait for a new AMI release.
+However, it is possible to upgrade Weave Net and Weave Scope in your running EC2 instances without needing to wait for a new AMI release nor rebuilding your cluster.

 In order to upgrade Scope to the latest released version you should run the following commands in each of your instances: